Updated Aug 04, 2022 | By: Premom Team

 The charts below will show you the progression of the three hormones before and after getting pregnant.

-Most women know that LH tests are commonly used as ovulation tests and that HCG tests are simply another name for pregnancy tests.
-However, many women don’t know about testing for progesterone.
-Women can confirm ovulation by monitoring their rise in progesterone with progesterone tests or with BBT (basal body temperature) tracking.
+Most women know that LH tests are commonly used as ovulation tests and that hCG tests are simply another name for pregnancy tests.
+However, many women don’t know about testing for PdG.
+Women can confirm ovulation by monitoring their rise in PdG with progesterone urine tests or with BBT (basal body temperature) tracking.
 (Learn more about BBT here.)

-*However DO NOT use ovulation tests as a substitute for a pregnancy test.
+However DO NOT use ovulation tests as a substitute for a pregnancy test.
 They are not designed for this tracking, and it's just as likely that raised levels after a first peak could be a second peak!
-Be sure to keep targeting sexual activity to any LH peaks that you have during your cycle, and learn more about multiple peaks here.*
+Be sure to keep targeting sexual activity to any LH peaks that you have during your cycle.

 Knowledge is power!
-Now that you understand the function and the importance of these three important fertility hormones, you can take charge of your fertility process!
+Now that you understand the function and the importance of these three important fertility hormones, you can take charge of your fertility process.
+Meanwhile, you could also try our free Premom app which could visualize your hormone levels and provide you rich tips for you to get pregnant fast!